 Uber Copter Details Between JFK and Manhattan

-The ridesharing service started its Uber Copter service in New York City today (July 9, 2019) with service between lower Manhattan and JFK airport.
+The ridesharing service started its Uber Copter service in New York City in July with service between lower Manhattan and JFK airport.

 Pricing will begin around the $200 mark but unlike BLADE, prices will be dynamic based on demand similar to how Uber operates currently.
 Uber Copter will have more limited availability than BLADE, with service only on Mondays through Fridays during the afternoon rush hour.
 However, that makes sense since traffic to JFK will be the worst during those hours and days of the week.